 The default file type for a VirtualBox disk image is VDI.
 If we don't plan to run our virtual machine on another virtualization platform (VMware, Parallels, QEMU, etc.), VDI is the best choice.

 By selecting the virtual hard drive to be dynamically allocated, we save space on our physical hard drive.
 A 1TB dynamic virtual hard drive that only has 15GB of data will only take up 15GB on the physical disk.

-On the last step before creating the Windows virtual machine, we select the virtual hard drive's capacity and location on the disk.
+At the last step before creating the Windows virtual machine, we select the virtual hard drive's capacity and location on the disk.

-On Linux Mint and Ubuntu, the default location will be within the /home/VirtualBox VMs/ folder.
+In Linux Mint and Ubuntu, the default location will be within the /home/VirtualBox VMs/ folder.

-On Windows, the default location is the C:\Users\(username)\VirtualBox VMs folder
+In Windows, the default location is the C:\Users\(username)\VirtualBox VMs folder

-After we hit the "Create" button, our Windows Virtual Machine is ready.
+After we hit the "Create" button, our Windows virtual machine is ready.

 Windows virtual machine settings

-On General -> Advanced it is convenient to set the Shared Clipboard and Drag'n'Drop as "Bidirectional".
+On General -> Advanced it is convenient to set the Shared Clipboard and Drag'n'Drop as "Bidirectional."

 This way we can copy and paste text from and to the Windows virtual machine.
 We can also copy files to and from the VM with a simple drag and drop.